ForlinxEmbedded/ForlinxEmbedded.github.io/platform/p2p/ok527n-up4/OK527_UP4_Linux5_15_147_User_Manual.md

 When outputting to a single screen, the other disp\_type must be none, and disp\_pri\_type must be the same as the output.

 - display0 includes “lcd 1024x600”, “mipi 1024x600” and “lvds 1280x800”.

-Note: The current carrier board does not support LCD interfaces that have not been provided;
+**Note: The current carrier board does not support LCD interfaces that have not been provided.**

-- display1 includes “dp 1080P60”, “dp 2.5k” and “hdmi”;
+- display1 includes “dp 1080P60”, “dp 2.5k” and “hdmi”.

 **Note: HDMI resolution is adaptive; the carrier board does not support DP ports, and the EDP port is currently unavailable.**